 Is there a better file manager than Windows Explorer?

-There are many alternatives to Windows Explorer or File Explorer, but it depends on your need.
-If you are looking for a particular set of features according to your requirements, check out our list of replacements and alternatives.
-However, it is more than enough if you need to browse and copy.
+There are many alternatives to Windows Explorer or File Explorer, like Explorer++, Total Commander, etc., but it depends on your need.
+If you are looking for a particular set of features according to your requirements, then you can use third-party File Explorer alternative tools.
+Otherwise, Windows 11/10 File Explorer is already a handy feature in itself for accessing and managing files and folders.